LUO FM

 By Okwong Geoffrey

-Uganda Electricity Distribution Company Limited (UEDCL) has intensified efforts to curb bush burning across six districts, warning that the practice is contributing to frequent power outages, destruction of electricity infrastructure, and rising operational costs.
+Uganda Electricity Distribution Company Limited (UEDCL) has intensified efforts to curb bush burning across six districts, warning that the practice is contributing to frequent power outages, damage to electricity infrastructure, and rising operational costs.

-Leaders from six districts convened on Thursday at the Lira District Council Hall for a stakeholders’ engagement meeting organized by UEDCL to address the growing challenge of bush burning.
-The meeting brought together political leaders, security officials and civil servants to discuss practical measures to tackle the vice.
+Leaders from the six districts convened on Thursday at the Lira District Council Hall for a stakeholders’ engagement meeting organised by UEDCL to address the growing challenge of bush burning.
+The meeting brought together political leaders, security officials, and civil servants to discuss practical measures to tackle the issue.

-Speaking during the engagement, Duncan Mwesigwa, the Manager Territorial Operations for the Central North Service Territory, said uncontrolled fires damage electricity poles, wires and transformers, leading to load shedding and increased maintenance expenses that ultimately affect consumers.
+Speaking during the engagement, Duncan Mwesigwa, Manager of Territorial Operations for the Central North Service Territory, said uncontrolled fires damage electricity poles, wires, and transformers, leading to load shedding and increased maintenance costs that ultimately affect consumers.

-Mwesigwa, who also serves as Head of Commercial Operations in the Central North region covering parts of East Lango, Abim down to Masindi, noted that the region is relatively more industrialized compared to other parts of Northern Uganda.
+Mwesigwa, who also serves as Head of Commercial Operations in the Central North region covering parts of East Lango, Abim, and down to Masindi, noted that the region is relatively more industrialised compared to other parts of Northern Uganda.

-He revealed that the company collects about UGX 10 billion monthly from the region, translating to approximately UGX 120 billion annually.
-However, he warned that if bush burning is not controlled, revenue could decline and small cottage industries that depend on stable electricity supply may collapse.
+He revealed that the company collects about UGX 10 billion monthly from the region, amounting to approximately UGX 120 billion annually.
+However, he warned that if bush burning is not controlled, revenue could decline, and small cottage industries that depend on a stable electricity supply may collapse.

-In his closing remarks, Peter Douglas Okao, the LCV Chairperson for Omoro District, challenged leaders to become ambassadors of UEDCL in the fight against bush burning.
+In his closing remarks, Peter Douglas Okao, the LCV Chairperson for Omoro District, urged leaders to become ambassadors for UEDCL in the fight against bush burning.

-Okao observed that the region is promoting local businesses and expanding coffee growing, both of which depend on reliable power supply and environmental conservation.
-He pledged full support from Omoro District in mobilizing communities to end the vice.
+Okao noted that the region is promoting local businesses and expanding coffee cultivation, both of which rely on a reliable power supply and environmental conservation.
+He pledged Omoro District’s full support in mobilising communities to eliminate the practice.

-The districts represented at the meeting included Pader, Abim, Omoro, Apac, Kwania and Lira.
-Among those in attendance were RDCs, Deputy RDCs, LCV Chairpersons, CAOs and other political and technical leaders.
+The districts represented at the meeting included Pader, Abim, Omoro, Apac, Kwania, and Lira.
+Those in attendance included RDCs, Deputy RDCs, LCV Chairpersons, CAOs, and other political and technical leaders.